Know Your Custody Rights As A Grandparent

-Laura Robbins Law, L.L.C., advises and represents grandparents in child custody matters.
-Based in State College, the firm helps clients throughout Centre County and the surrounding area.
+The attorneys at Laura Robbins Law, L.L.C., advise and represent grandparents in child custody matters.
+Based in State College, we help clients throughout Centre County and the surrounding area.

 Under Pennsylvania law, grandparents have the right to sue for custody or visitation.
 However, grandparents need to know the specific requirements under Pennsylvania’s Child Custody Act, which they need to satisfy in order to obtain physical custody or visitation of the minor children at issue.

 Child Custody Laws For Grandparents